sayyarahuseynli/thefemaleworkeroftheeast.github.io/README.md

 **Research questions**

-- Diversify our understanding of Muslim women’s role in early Soviet History through topic modeling of the publication called "Trujenisa Vostoka"
+- Diversify our understanding of Muslim women’s occupations in late Imperial Russian and early Soviet History by using topic modeling tool, Mallet

 - Pose critical research questions based on the results generated through topic modeling